Back to Tutorials

 How to Implement Synthetic Data Generation with OpenAI and NVIDIA

-As of April 11, 2026, OpenAI has released several large language models such as GPT-3 and GPT-4, which have influenced industry research and commercial applications (Source: Wikipedia).
-NVIDIA GPUs are widely used in high-performance computing environments due to their superior parallel processing capabilities (Source: Wikipedia).
+This isn't a theoretical exercise.
+As of April 11, 2026, OpenAI has released several large language models such as GPT-3 and GPT-4, which have influenced industry research and commercial applications [10].
+NVIDIA GPUs are widely used in high-performance computing environments due to their superior parallel processing capabilities.
+The architecture we'll explore here leverages both, creating a pipeline that's efficient, robust, and ready for the demands of modern AI development.

 pip install openai torch transformers [9]

-The openai package allows you to interact with OpenAI's API, while torch and transformers from HuggingFace [9] provide the necessary tools for working with neural networks and pre-trained models.
-These packages are chosen over alternatives due to their extensive documentation and community support.
+The openai package provides the interface to GPT-3 and other OpenAI models, while torch and transformers from HuggingFace [9] give us access to pre-trained models and the neural network infrastructure needed for GPU acceleration.
+These packages are chosen over alternatives due to their extensive documentation and community support—a critical consideration when building production systems where reliability is paramount.

 import openai